Mary Tyler Peabody Mann: Educator

 Mary Peabody left home at eighteen to teach school in Hallowell, Maine, where her sister Elizabeth had taught.
 In 1825, she moved to Boston to assist Elizabeth in the operation of a school.
 Mary and Elizabeth developed an "active interest" in the work of Samuel Gridley Howe and his school, Perkins School for the Blind, after they visited the school with Mann, who sat on the board of trustees.
 Returning to Boston from Cuba, Mary moved in with her brother George in March 1835, and found employment tutoring an Italian student.
 At that time Elizabeth taught at Amos Bronson Alcott's experimental Temple School, and Mary substituted for her briefly.
-Alcott had two revolutionary approaches to education, he did not think that punishment and memorization were necessary for a good education.
+Alcott had two revolutionary approaches to education: he did not think that punishment and memorization were necessary for a good education.
 Mary established a school for young children and lived in Salem.

 Meanwhile, in 1837, Mann was appointed secretary to the Massachusetts Board of Education, founded that year.
 Mary devoted a great deal of time acting as the underpaid statesman's secretary and assistant.
 Although the board of education's powers were limited, Mann, with Mary's assistance, shaped public opinion regarding school problems and created public support for increasing the pay of teachers and improving their training through the founding of state normal, or teacher-training, schools.

-When married, Mary homeschooled her boys at home, and during that time, she did not have teaching positions.
+When married, Mary homeschooled her boys, and during that time, she did not have outside teaching positions.
 In 1859 or 1860, she opened the first public kindergarten in the country on Beacon Hill in Boston with her sister Elizabeth.
 They influenced the creation of public kindergarten schools.
 The school taught reading, writing, arithmetic, gymnastics, singing, and French.
 They encouraged moral and positive social engagement among the children.
 They wrote the Moral Culture of Infancy and Kindergarten Guide in 1863 to provide information about how to set up and operate a kindergarten.